GoogleChrome/web.dev/src/site/content/en/blog/storage-foundation/index.md

 - Other options are already deprecated for various reasons like the [File and Directory Entries API](https://developer.mozilla.org/en-US/docs/Web/API/File_and_Directory_Entries_API/Introduction) or [WebSQL](https://www.w3.org/TR/webdatabase/).
-- The [File System Access API](/file-system-access/) has a similar API surface, but its main intended usage is to interface with the client's filesystem and provide access to data that may be outside of the origin's or even the browser's ownership.
+- The [File System Access API](/file-system-access/) has a similar API surface, but its use is to interface with the client's file system and provide access to data that may be outside of the origin's or even the browser's ownership.
 This different focus comes with stricter security considerations and higher performance costs.
 - The [IndexedDB API](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) can be used as a backend for some of the Storage Foundation API's use-cases.
 For example, Emscripten includes [IDBFS](https://emscripten.org/docs/api_reference/Filesystem-API.html), an IndexedDB-based persistent file system.
 However, since IndexedDB is fundamentally a key-value store, it comes with significant performance limitations.
-Furthermore, directly accessing sub-sections of a file is even more difficult and slower under IndexedDB.
+Furthermore, directly accessing subsections of a file is even more difficult and slower under IndexedDB.
 - Finally, the
   [CacheStorage interface](https://developer.mozilla.org/en-US/docs/Web/API/CacheStorage) is widely